kim0chi/CampusFlow/CLIENT_DEPLOYMENT_GUIDE.md

-# Client Deployment Guide - Student Enrollment System
+# Client Deployment Guide - CampusFlow

 This guide explains how to prepare a deployment package for client testing using **Option 2: Standalone Published Application**.